 Step 8: Apply the paint

 The aircraft is painted in three layers of specialised technical coatings: a primer bonding coat, an anti-corrosion basecoat and the livery topcoat.
 The production team use a high-volume, low-pressure spray system to apply each coat in ultra-fine and even layers.
-Coating thickness is crucial as excessive paint buildup will reduce the craft's operating efficiency.
+Coating thickness is crucial as excessive paint build up will reduce the craft's operating efficiency.

 The aircraft is left to dry and cure completely before being unmasked.